The History of the 192nd Tank Battalion

 Most of the surviving members of the battalion were returned to the Philippines to be "fattened up."
 The United States government did not want them to be seen until they were healthier looking.

-Today, nearly all the surviving members of the 192nd Tank Battalion are gone, and many of those who chose to share their stories with us have since passed away.
+Today, all the surviving members of the 192nd Tank Battalion are gone, and those who chose to share their stories with us have since passed away.
 Often, doing this was a very painful experience.
-As one member of the B Company said to us over fifteen years ago.
-"You're asking me to tell you about something that I've spent the last fifty-five years trying to forget."
+As one member of the B Company said to us over seventeen years ago, "You're asking me to tell you about something that I've spent the last fifty-five years trying to forget."

 It is our hope that this project keeps their story alive just a little longer.